richmahn/en_tn/ecc/front/intro.md

 #### What is the Book of Ecclesiastes about? ####

 Ecclesiastes is a group of short teachings that try to answer the question, "What is life?"
 Ecclesiastes is a series of thoughts about a variety of subjects, all of them about the purpose and worth of various actions and events.
-From the author's viewpoint, any work we perform or any knowledge and skill we gain are useless.
+From the author's viewpoint, any work we perform or any knowledge and skill we gain is useless.

 #### How should the title of this book be translated? ####

-The traditional title "The Book of Ecclesiastes" is another name for "assembly" and carries no meaning as a title.
+The traditional title "Ecclesiastes" is another name for "assembly" and carries no meaning as a title.
 Translators might decide on a better title such as "Thoughts of a Teacher" or "Thoughts of a Wise Man."

 #### Who wrote the Book of Ecclesiastes? ####